Yucca, Arizona & the Route 66 Bypass

 Abandoned Cafe in Yucca, Arizona

 The Yucca Fire District was established in July 1962 to serve Yucca and the surrounding area, encompassing 125 miles.
 Unfortunately, Yucca’s heydays wouldn’t last.
 In the early 1970s, Interstate 40 replaced the section of Route 66 going through Yucca.
 Though exits from the Interstate were built to Yucca, it wasn’t enough to keep the old services open.
-Soon, one more of the many Whiting Brothers Complexes “bit the dust,” as well as several other service businesses.
+Soon, one more of the many Whiting Brothers Complexes “bit the dust,” as did several other service businesses.

 Honolulu Club at Yucca, Arizona by Kathy Alexander.

 Of vintage Route 66, travelers can still see a few fading signs and the ruins of old businesses, including old cafes, motels, and service stations.
-Other quirky photo opportunities include a semi-truck perched high on a pole on the east side of Interstate 40, just north of Exit 25, which was once associated with a garage next door; and a golf ball looking building, south of Exit 25, west of the interstate, that was once associated with a land development company that went bust.
+Other quirky photo opportunities include a semi-truck perched high on a pole on the east side of Interstate 40, just north of Exit 25, which was once associated with a garage next door, and a golf ball-looking building, south of Exit 25, west of the interstate, that was once associated with a land development company that went bust.

 Also See: